Equimine/DevSecOps-Exercise/README.md

 The Internet is a dangerous place, filled with evildoers out to attack your code for fun or profit, so it's not enough to just ship your awesome new web app--you have to take the security of your application, your users, and your data seriously.
-You'll get into the mindset of the bad guys as we discuss, exploit, and mitigate the most common web app security flaws in a controlled environment.

-We'll discuss each kind of the most prevalent security flaws at the theoretical level, then using a specially-crafted, deliberately vulnerable Django app, individuals or pairs will carry out exploits against these flaws, and we'll illustrate solutions to mitigate each kind of attack.

-This repository contains a deliberately-vulnerable website and exercises for learning about different kinds of attacks.
+Using a specially-crafted, deliberately vulnerable Django app, the canididate will find as many vulnerabilities as possible and either provide a code fix directly, or describe a mitigation using external infrastructure, architecture or tools.

 We'll be using the [OWASP Top 10][top10] as our topic roadmap, addressing subjects such as: